Nailed at Last II

 Five Forests

-Just back from a Five Days, Five Forests birding trip to Zululand: Nkandla, Entumeni, Dlinza, Ngoye mistbelt or scarp or afromontane forests; and St Lucia coastal forest. (note: this was in 2013)
+Just back from a Five Days, Five Forests birding trip to Zululand: Nkandla, Entumeni, Dlinza and Ngoye Forests.
+These are mistbelt or scarp or afromontane forests; and the fifth forest was St Lucia coastal forest.
+(2013)

 My highlight was Ngoye, about which I’ve heard so much over the years.
 Especially after Aitch went without me: “Have you been to Ngoye Koos?
 Oh, no, I remember, you haven’t.
 So you haven’t seen the Woodwards Barbet then?
 I HAVE!”
 Only about a hundred times, she rubbed it in!

-I hadn’t planned anything but once we had walked in Nkandla, I said to my Zululand birding guide Sakhamuzi Mhlongo, “Forget the coast and the vleis and farms – we’re sticking to forests,” and so the Five Forests © & ™ idea came about.
+I hadn’t planned anything, but once we had walked in Nkandla, I said to my famous Zululand birding guide Sakhamuzi Mhlongo, “Forget the coast and the vleis and farms – we’re sticking to forests,” and so the Five Forests © ™ idea came about.
 I think it’s a winner!
-Stay in the forests so dawn finds you right there with nowhere to drive.
+Rather than drive to the forest in the morning, you stay in the forests so dawn finds you right there with nowhere to drive.

 COMFORT

-This trip was just me and my guide.
+This trip was just me and a great guide.
 Sakhamuzi was lovely quiet company.
 Nights at the B&Bs and the Birders’ Cottage we cooked up a red meat storm, washed it all down with frosties and early to bed.
-On walks I took my binocs, telescope, rucksack and deckchairs.
-Mostly we simply found great spots like forest edges and parked.
-My guide Sakhamuzi was great and said (well, he would, wouldn’t he?) that he enjoyed sitting still.
-Said mostly birders want to rush from one spot to the next, talking all the time!
+On walks I took my binocs, telescope, rucksack and we each carried a deckchair.
+Mostly we simply found great spots like forest edges or a good tree and parked.
+Sakhamuzi said (well, he would, wouldn’t he?) that he enjoyed sitting still.
+He said mostly birders want to rush from one spot to the next, talking all the time!
 I said he should get deckchairs and specialise in khehlas and gogos.
 ‘Charge a premium, carry a hebcooler and you’ll make your fortune, young man,’ was my advice to him!
-Find a fruiting tree, and let the birds come to your doddery customers.
+Find a fruiting tree, and let the birds flutter to your doddery customers.

 I took plenty snacks and drinks in my rucksack, so the waiting was comfy, luxurious and munchy.
 Next time I’ll take some poncho or dark sheet to break the human outline – see if that fools the voëls.